puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 Then just import into your TypeScript code!

-The example script below shows TypeScrpt code that imports the **artemis-api** library to parse the SOFTWARE `Registry` file to get a list of installed programs
+The example script below shows TypeScript code that imports the **artemis-api** library to parse the SOFTWARE `Registry` file to get a list of installed programs